bbc/tams/docs/adr/decisions/0008-move-flow-parameters-down.md

 ## Considered Options

 * Option 1: Change the schema to add a new property containing Flow type specific properties
+* Option 1a: As above, but name the property `essence_parameters` rather than a type-specific name
 * (Option 0: Reject the proposal, keep Flows as is)

 ## Decision Outcome

-Chosen option: Option 1, because it makes the API easier to work with, and there is no hard requirement for alignment with the NMOS model.
+Chosen option: Option 1a, because it makes the API easier to work with, and there is no hard requirement for alignment with the NMOS model.
+Use of the name `essence_parameters` makes both the schemas and client implementations simpler compared to separate keys such as `audio` and `video`.

 ### Consequences